The Next 20: Reflections on Twenty Years in Wealthtech & Wealth Management

 Twenty years ago, I was four weeks away from marrying Kim Mackrill and finishing undergrad.
 At the same time, I was trying to figure out what I wanted to do for a year or so before grad school.

-During a gathering with our friends, Scott & Heidi Klaassen, Scott mentioned that he was working at a company called Orion.
+While hanging out with our friends, Scott & Heidi Klaassen, Scott mentioned that he was working at a company called Orion.
 I hadn’t heard of it, and assumed he was talking about Orizon, a firm led by Dan Tucker, which has since become part of Mariner.
 I’d heard of Orizon.
 But I didn’t know anything about Orion.

 Randy had started at CLS Investments and when Orion spun out, he’d become the COO of this young tech start up.
 He was looking for people who could work with advisors and their data and he took a gamble on me.